 IP TAKE: This is a unique foundation because it gives for the promotion of philanthropy, rather than to specific community needs or issue areas.
 Get in touch with the president to inquire about current grant opportunities.

-PROFILE: The Lodestar Foundation is based in Phoenix, Arizona, and dates back to 1999.
+PROFILE: Established in 1999, the Lodestar Foundation is based in Phoenix, Arizona.
 The name “Lodestar” refers to a guiding star that serves as a navigation point for sailors and also a nod to Arizona history.
-There is actually a family of foundations with this name, made up of the Lodestar Foundation, the Lodestar Charitable Foundation, the Lodestar Jewish Donor Advised Fund, and the Lodestar Foundation Fund.
+There is a family of foundations with this name, made up of the Lodestar Foundation, the Lodestar Charitable Foundation, the Lodestar Jewish Donor Advised Fund, and the Lodestar Foundation Fund.
+Grantmaking areas of interest are growing and promoting philanthropy and long-term collaborations.